 - Do not insist on the quality of your gear unless you should

-You don’t necessarily need to bring organic traffic from google on your site.
-Use it as a portfolio which you attach to your proposals.
-There you can show all the details you skipped, plus show off your credits and work.
+You don’t necessarily need to bring organic traffic from google to your site.
+Use it as a portfolio that you attach to your proposals.
+You can show all the details you skipped, plus show off your credits and work.

-If you want to learn how to do it and what to include on your website, check out my article one HOW TO Build a Musicians Website for all the basics you need.
+If you want to learn how to do it and what to include on your website, check out my article on HOW TO Build a Musicians Website for all the basics you need.

-The recording industry is shifting online at an accelerated pace, and the time may come where even working musicians will have a mandatory website of the own.
+The recording industry is shifting online at an accelerated pace, and the time may come when even working musicians will have a mandatory website of their own.
 Act fast and have some traffic before that time comes.

 Final tips on how to get remote recording clients

-By average you will only have a response in 1 from 20 applications you make or offers you sent, and from them you might close 1 in 5 deals.
+On average, you will only have a response in 1 from 20 applications you make or offers you sent, and from them, you might close 1 in 5 deals.
 So the odds are way against you – but there are odds!

-I encourage you to start applying the above tips and also check out MY STORY on how I have became a remote session guitarist.
+I encourage you to start applying the above tips and also check out MY STORY on how I have become a remote session guitarist.